Being a perfectionist is painful and overcoming perfectionism is a beast. If you’ve been there, you know what I’m talking about.

 Share your experience with the people you love and love you back.
 Doing so reduces the emotional overwhelm and the negative self talk.
 A lot people get stuck in a spiral where they worry about burdening other people.

-If you read my post on Stress, you know that when we reach out to other people for support it benefits both of us by releasing oxytocin which is a powerful hormone that encourages bonding and protects against negative impacts of stress.
-Yes, you read that right.
-They get a surge of oxytocin too, not just you.
+If you read my post on Stress, you know that when we reach out to other people for support it benefits you both.
+It means you aren’t a burden, you’re a blessing.

 This is a small post on a big topic.
 Perfectionism is like a wad of chewing gum in your hair.
 It holds on for dear life and you have to pick it out a little bit at a time because you don’t have any mayonnaise or peanut butter on hand.